 The proposed development is located adjacent to wetlands, per the Environment Assessment conducted by SWCA.
 The projects intends to keep most of the sensitive areas unaltered to the greatest intent possible.
-This permit is intended to cover work associated with the construction of lots and detention basin on existing wetlands.
-Additionally, the construction of the development will require the installation of drainage and sewer infrastructure to service the development.
+This permit is intended to cover the work associated with altering a portion of the southernmost wetland (WA001) for the construction of internal roads.
+The permit will also cover work associated with construction two outfall channels to the tying to the western ditch bank of the eastern stream.